tony-nlc/2420-Assignment-2/README.md

 # Step 2: Create symbolic links for binaries
 mkdir_handle ~/bin # Handle if ~/bin already exist for file in ~/main/bin/*; do
   # Loop over the files under /bin of the remote git repository
+  echo "Linking $(basename $file)"
+  # Print a message of what file we are handling
   ln -s "$file" ~/bin/$(basename "$file")
   # Create a symbolic link from the source file to the ~/bin files [3]
   # -s option specifies it is a symbolic link
   # "$file" represents the absolute path of the source file